 Pursuant to the order of a court

 Note: For purposes of this Guidance, "management official" includes any management, government, security or personnel official whose duties necessitate review of the test results in order to process adverse personnel action against the employee.
-In addition, test results with all identifying information removed shall also be made available to company personnel, including the Drug Program Coordinator, for data collection and other activities necessary to comply with CAA requirements.
+In addition, test results with all identifying information removed shall also be made available to company personnel, including the DAMP Coordinator, for data collection and other activities necessary to comply with CAA requirements.

 Employee Access to Records